nestauk/ahl_food_reformulation/README.md

 # Identifying targets for reformulation

-**_Repository for hosting the analysis that contributes to the report [insert link]_**
+**_Repository for hosting the analysis that contributes to the report [The future of food: opportunities to improve health through reformulation](https://www.nesta.org.uk/report/the-future-of-food-opportunities-to-improve-health-through-reformulation/)_**

 ## Welcome :wave:

 This repository contains the code and documentation for a project that uses data on food and drink purchases to identify targets for reformulation.
-To see the results and findings from this analysis, take a look at the report [insert link here].
+To see the results and findings from this analysis, take a look at the report [The future of food: opportunities to improve health through reformulation](https://www.nesta.org.uk/report/the-future-of-food-opportunities-to-improve-health-through-reformulation/).

 ## Background